 It’s best to hold off feeding or fertilizing your Houseplants in late fall or winter because it’s their time for rest.

-Monstera adansoniis don’t mind growing slightly pot bound.
-That being said, this plant is a vigorous and fast grower so you’ll need to repot it every 2-3 years depending on how yours is growing.
+These plants don’t mind growing slightly pot bound.
+They’re vigorous and fast growers, so you’ll need to repot every 2-3 years, depending on how yours is growing.

-I’ve done a post and video dedicated to Repotting A Monstera Adansonii which will give you the info you need.
+I’ve done a post and video dedicated to Repotting A Monstera Adansonii, which will give you the necessary information.

 I included this because you can train your plant to grow upwards if you don’t want it to trail.
-Moss poles are the most common way to support a Swiss Cheese Vine but I wanted to do something different.
+Using a Moss Pole is the most common way to support a Swiss Cheese Vine, but I wanted to do something different.

 Here’s how I Trained My Monstera Adansonii using a DIY moss trellis.

-You’ll need to prune a Swiss Cheese Vine to train it, propagate it or control legginess.
+Yours will need it!
+You’ll want to prune a Swiss Cheese Vine to train, propagate, or control legginess.

-This Monstera is a snap to propagate.
-You’ll see nodes on the stems.
-In nature, those are the aerial roots used for anchoring their stems to other plants.
+Like other Monstera plants, this one is a snap to propagate.
+You’ll see nodes on the stems (where the roots emerge from), which these jungle plants use to anchor their stems to other plants.

 Another method of propagating a Monstera adansonii is by division.

 It’s best to take action as soon as you see any pest because they multiply like crazy.
-Pests can travel from houseplant to houseplant fast so make you get them under control pronto.
+Pests can travel from houseplant to houseplant fast, so make sure you get them under control pronto.

 It’s hard to pinpoint the exact cause without knowing more details like pot size, soil type, watering schedule, and your home’s environment.
-There are a few reasons for yellowing leaves: inconsistent watering (including too much or too little), too much fertilizing, light exposure (too much or too little), the soil mix is too heavy or lack of drainage.
+There are a few reasons for yellow leaves: inconsistent watering (including too much water or too little), too much fertilizing, improper light levels (too much or too little), the soil mix being too heavy, or lack of drainage.

-This is good to know in regards to Monstera adansonii care.
+This is good to know regarding Monstera adansonii care.
 These plants grow so fast that they can easily get leggy.
-You can tip prune the stems (anywhere from 1 – 4 leaf nodes down) on a regular basis to prevent this.

 You can if you’d like.
-This plant is generally sold as a trailing plant but many people (like me!) train it to grow upwards.
+It’s generally sold as a trailing plant, but many people (like me!) train it to grow upwards.

 If yours has small brown tips, that’s in reaction to dry air.
 If the tips are larger, that’s usually a watering issue.

 As I said, they don’t mind growing slightly root-bound.
-This plant grows fast and so do the roots.
+This plant grows fast, and so do the roots.
 It’s time to repot when the roots become tight and wrap around each other.

 Monstera adansonii care is easy.
-However you train it (or don’t!), this plant will be a fun addition to your houseplant collection.
+However you train it (or don’t!), this plant will be a fun and cherished addition to your houseplant collection.
 It’s a unique-looking trailing plant that will make a great addition to any home.
 Enjoy!

 This post may contain affiliate links.
 You can read our policies here.
 Your cost for the products will be no higher but Joy Us garden receives a small commission.
 Thank you for helping us spread the word & make the world a more beautiful place!